jacobcode01/ChurnLabs/README.md

 ### Why use `uv` over `pip`?

 ### 1. Faster Dependency Installation
-- `uv` is significantly faster than `pip` due to its optimized resolver and parallel installation.
+- `uv` is significantly faster than `pip` due to its optimized resolver and parallel package installation.
 - This reduces setup time, especially for large projects with many dependencies.
 ```bash
 uv sync
 ```
+- In this project, uv sync reads from `uv.lock` and installs all dependencies in one step.

 ### 2. Reproducible Environments
 - Dependencies are locked in the `uv.lock` file.